iamthesvn/Blockchain-Security-Insights/README.md

 # Blockchain-Security-Insights

-Welcome to my blog repository, where I share in-depth posts on blockchain security, smart contract auditing, and related technical topics.
-These articles aim to provide insights, practical tips, and lessons learned from my work in the blockchain ecosystem.
+Welcome to my blog and audit notes repository, where I share in-depth posts on blockchain security, smart contract auditing, and related technical topics.
+These articles and notes aim to provide insights, practical tips, and lessons learned from my work in the blockchain ecosystem.

 ## Blog Posts